 Travelling with a baby

 With cold weather properly settled in, plenty of parents with young kids like ours research ideas for indoor entertainment.
 And with the 3 South Kensington museums so busy at weekend and school holidays, parents are rightly looking and asking around for alternative options.
-Have no fear, London has so many treats, it’s difficult to exhaust even in few winter seasons.
-Here are our latest favourite museums for parents keen to try something different to South Kensington or not to be on Christmas mode for 8 weeks – shopping or entertainment wise!
+Have no fear, this city has so many treats, it’s difficult to exhaust even in few winter seasons.
+Here are our latest favourite London museums for kids and parents keen to try something different to South Kensington !

 1. London canal museum.
 Little known, cosy and charming, Canal museum has a fascinating history.
 200 years ago used to be one of London ice houses set up by a Swiss Italian.
 Carlo Gatti earned his fortune around Kings Cross with a grand restaurant and later on, ice and icecream.
 The basement contained 2 huge storage rooms for ice coming all the way from Norway, 1st floor was the horses stables and 2nd floor Carlo Gatti’s residences.